827992983/mylib/README.md

 # base language libs
 >This is a common base language libs(C/C++/Python/Java in linux or windows). eg. thread pool, async socke communication with epoll.
->There are some base function modules in this lib. eg. log,base64,json,timer,configure and so on.
+>There are some base function modules in this lib. eg. log,base64,json,timer,config.
 ### linux_c
 ```
 The linux_c dir is a linux lib which have a core high-speed async socket network module.